You can improve your driver score by working on our four monitored driving behaviours:

-Slow down!
-There’s a strong relationship between speed and accidents, so slow down when driving.
+There is a strong relationship between speed and accidents, so slow down when driving.

 Going over the speed limit means you’ll have less time to react to hazards and your stopping distance is increased.
-If the worst happens, and you are involved in an accident, the faster you go the more damage you’ll do – or worse, the greater the injuries you could inflict.
+If the worst happens and you do have an accident, the damage - or worse, the injuries - will be more severe.

-You can improve your speeding score by making sure you are within the legal speed limit for the road which you’re driving on, but also consider other factors:
+You can improve your speeding score by making sure you are within the legal speed limit for the road which you’re driving on, while considering other factors, such as:

-- If you are sharing the road with pedestrians, cyclists, horse riders and motorcyclists, reduce your speed to give yourself enough time to look at what’s around you, and to be able to react, should anything unexpected happen.
+- Whether you are sharing the road with pedestrians, cyclists, horse riders and motorcyclists.
+Reduce speed to give yourself enough time to look at what's around you and be able to react to anything unexpected.

-- When there are harsh or severe weather conditions, stopping distances will be greater, you’ll also have less control of your car, so you’ll be a safer driver if you slow down.
+- Whether there are harsh or severe weather conditions.
+Stopping distances will be greater and you may have less control of the car so you will drive more safely if you slow down

-- Driving at night makes it more difficult to see other road users, so slowing down gives you more time to react to what’s around you.
+- Whether it is dark - driving at night makes it more difficult to see other road users, so slowing down gives you more time to react to what's around you.

 When you need to stop or slow down, decelerate smoothly to allow yourself more time to think about what’s coming up on the road ahead.

-Change gear earlier; try changing up at an engine speed of around 2,000 rpm in a diesel car or around 2,500 rpm in a petrol car, this will help you think about your speed and also cut your fuel bill.
+You can also change gear earlier: try changing up at an engine speed of around 2,000 rpm in a diesel car or around 2,500 rpm in a petrol car.
+This will help you think about your speed and also cut your fuel bill.

-Don’t leave it to the last minute!
+Don’t leave braking to the last minute.
 Give yourself enough time to think about what’s coming up on the road ahead.
 The safest way to brake is early and lightly, then gradually braking more firmly until you stop.

 Only a fool breaks the 2 second rule!
-In dry, clear and non-hazardous conditions you should allow at least 2 seconds between your car and the car in front, this will allow time for you to brake safely.
+In dry, clear and non-hazardous conditions you should allow at least 2 seconds between your car and the car in front as this will allow time for you to brake safely.